-This raises several crucial questions: how have these Al upstarts managed to be so successful, and is their success just a flash in the pan before Web 2.0 giants catch up and overthrow them?
-While we cannot answer either of these questions dispositively, some observations concerning the role and value of data in digital markets would appear to be relevant.
+This raises several crucial questions: how have these AI upstarts managed to be so successful, and is their success just a flash in the pan before Web 2.0 giants catch up and overthrow them?
+While we cannot answer either of these questions dispositively, we offer what we believe to be some relevant observations concerning the role and value of data in digital markets.

-A first important observation is that empirical studies suggest data exhibits diminishing marginal returns.
+A first important observation is that empirical studies suggest that data exhibits diminishing marginal returns.
 In other words, past a certain point, acquiring more data does not confer a meaningful edge to the acquiring firm.
-As Catherine Tucker puts it, following a review of the literature: "Empirically there is little evidence of economies of scale and scope in digital data in the instances where one would expect to find them."
-47
+As Catherine Tucker put it following a review of the literature: "Empirically there is little evidence of economies of scale and scope in digital data in the instances where one would expect to find them."49

-Likewise, following a survey of the empirical literature on this topic, Geoffrey Manne & Dirk Auer conclude that:
+Likewise, following a survey of the empirical literature on this topic, Geoffrey Manne and Dirk Auer conclude that:

 Available evidence suggests that claims of "extreme" returns to scale in the tech sector are greatly overblown.
-Not only are the largest expenditures of digital platforms unlikely to become proportionally less important as output increases, but empirical research strongly suggests that even data does not give rise to increasing returns to scale, despite routinely being cited as the source of this effect.48
+Not only are the largest expenditures of digital platforms unlikely to become proportionally less important as output increases, but empirical research strongly suggests that even data does not give rise to increasing returns to scale, despite routinely being cited as the source of this effect.50

-In other words, being the firm with the most data appears to be far less important than having enough data, and this lower bar may be accessible to far more firms than one might initially think possible.
+In other words, being the firm with the most data appears to be far less important than having enough data.
+This lower bar may be accessible to far more firms than one might initially think possible.
+And obtaining enough data could become even easier-that is, the volume of required data could become even smaller-with technological progress.
+For instance, synthetic data may provide an adequate substitute to real-